 Author of a musical work versus performer

-The author is the creator of the work, which in the musical world can be a song, a composition, a symphony, or a text that is subsequently set to music.
+The composer is the creator of the work, which in the music world can be a song, a composition, a symphony, or a text that is subsequently set to music.
 In practice, it is quite often confused with the performer (though it is not impossible that the author can also be a performer), who is both the artist and the intermediary between the author of the work and the user.
 This could be, for example, a singer or a musician recording in a studio.

 Hint: OSA takes care of authors’ rights, Intergram takes care of performers’ rights.